 Is this how the disciples felt when Jesus told them “where I am going, you cannot follow”?
 (John 13:36 NIV).
 Not exactly, but I think you get my point.
 We are individuals though one, together though apart, a great mystery.

 It doesn’t seem fair, but I know it’s the way of relationships.
 In the body of Christ and in our marriages, families, and communities we stand alone before God.
 Corrie ten Boom, a survivor of Nazi death camps, said that God doesn’t have grandchildren, and I agree.
-We come to him individually.
+We come to him individually, alone.

 “Each heart knows it own bitterness, and no one else can share its joy” (Proverbs 14:10 NIV).

 As for my husband and his dreams, I’m delighted he usually enjoys restful sleep.
 For me, it’s often a struggle to get a good night’s rest.
 On nights when I’m wakeful, I sometimes touch Jerry’s arm and pray for him, thanking God for our many blessings and asking for his will to be done in our lives.
-That takes care of any annoyance or jealousy I may be dealing with.
+That takes care of any annoyance I might be dealing with.

 by Kathy Sheldon Davis